- Outcomes Assessment

 4. Submit the Paramedic Program Application.

 5. Gather health records and proof of all immunizations required by the PMC program.
-Health information must be submitted by AUGUST 1 in order to remain enrolled in the program.
+A physical exam by a health care provider must be completed AFTER APRIL 1 and all health information must be submitted to the GCC Health Records Office by AUGUST 1 in order to remain enrolled in the program.
 A scheduled physical date must be submitted with application materials if health records are incomplete at time of application.

 GCC requires that Paramedic students meet the requirements of a CORI (Criminal Offenders Record Information) check every six months.
 Students who fail to meet the requirements of GCC will not be able to begin or continue in the program.
 A CORI form will be provided for your signature upon acceptance to the program.

-All Paramedic students are required to submit a current CPR certification card covering adult, child and infant (Healthcare Provider level) before final admission to the program.
-Students must MAINTAIN CPR currency while in the program.
+All Paramedic students are required to submit current AHA BLS Provider-level CPR certification covering adult, child and infant before final admission to the program.
+Students must maintain CPR and EMT/Advanced EMT currency while in the program.

 Students must be 18 years of age to begin classes in the PMC program.